Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 Fentanyl misuse is far from an isolated occurrence.
 It’s a pervasive problem that continues to escalate.
 Statistics from the National Institution of Drug Abuse NDIC show that overdose deaths involving synthetic opioids, predominantly fentanyl, witnessed a staggering increase of over 22% from 2020 to 2021, with a reported 70,601 overdose deaths in 2021.

 The pathway to fentanyl dependency usually starts with legal prescription opioid use.
-As tolerance develops, individuals often seek out more potent illicit opioids, including fentanyl.
+As tolerance develops, individuals seek out more potent illicit opioids, including fentanyl.
 This transition underscores the risks of prescription opioid misuse.

 Research from drug abuse statistics NCDAS shows that more than 20 million